Georgia Public Library Service: GALILEO

 GeorgiA LIbrary LEarning Online (GALILEO), is an initiative the Board of Regents of the University System of Georgia to bring subscription-only database access to thousands of libraries throughout Georgia.
 Participating libraries in the state have access to hundreds of databases containing over 400,000 serial titles in full text and over 100,000 e-books.
 Other resources offered to the more than 2,000 organizations involved with GALILEO include encyclopedias, legal resources, business directories, and government publications.

 GALILEO also runs the Digital Library of Georgia which is an online public collection of documents and media covering the history of Georgia.
 Large archives of newspapers are continuously digitized and added to this collection.

-GLASS
+GLS

-Georgia Libraries for Accessible Statewide Services (GLASS) is an accessible library service in Georgia that provides reading materials to those who, due to disabilities, are unable to read standard print.
+Georgia Library Services for the blind and print disabled (GLS) is an accessible library service in Georgia that provides reading materials to those who, due to disabilities, are unable to read standard print.
 This includes people with varying levels of visual acuity, those unable to turn pages, or any other individual certified by a medical doctor as having a reading disability.